Replacing Your Old Inefficient Glass

 Many older double-glazed units do not contain low-emissivity (low-e) glass or inert gases and are therefore not energy efficient.
 By replacing your existing window glass with low-e glazing, you can improve the energy efficiency of your home, reduce your monthly heating bills and help with climate change.

-Our Low E Plus 2 glass, created specifically for uPVC frames, is the only retrofit double-glazing to boast 2 heat retaining coatings, which dramatically reduces the heat transfer and reflects interior heat back into the home and keeps cold out.
-With a U-value as low as 0.9, Low E glazing can achieve efficiencies that are similar to triple glazing.
+Our Low E Plus 2 glass, created exclusively for uPVC frames, is the only retrofit double-glazing to boast 2 heat retaining coatings, which dramatically reduces the heat transfer and reflects interior heat back into the home and keeps cold out.
+With a U-value as low as 0.9*, Low E glazing can achieve efficiencies that are similar to triple glazing.

 By upgrading your old inefficient glazing with Low E glazing, you can reduce your heating bills and vastly improve the warmth and comfort of your home.